gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Features.md

 To enable this simply pass `true` to `GiniConfiguration.shared.multipageEnabled`.

-`Add pages button` will be shown on the Review screen only multi-page is enabled.
+`Add pages button` will be shown on the Review screen only if multi-page is enabled.

 ## Camera